hiroyuki-sato/embulk-filter-null_string/README.md

 # Null String filter plugin for Embulk

-A filter plugin for Embulk to replace NULL string to null.
+An Embulk filter plugin to convert the matching string to NULL.

 ## Overview